johnvf/googledrive-cms/README.md

 ### Notes:

+# Requires several API keys.
+These must be placed in a folder called '.keys' in the repo
-* Requires service account key from https://console.developers.google.com The key JSON must be in the root directory of the repo.
+* One Google service account key from https://console.developers.google.com.
+Rename to google.json
+* One Stormpath API key from https://api.stormpath.com/ui2/index.html#/.
+Rename to stormpath.properties